-According to estimates, two million children in Ghana and Côte d’Ivoire are exposed to what the International Labor Organization calls the worst forms of child labor.
+According to a recent report, 1.6 million children in Ghana and Côte d’Ivoire are exposed to what the International Labor Organization calls child labor.
 Industry and the governments of Côte d’Ivoire, Ghana and the United States pledged in 2010 to work together to cut this number by 70% by 2020.
-This goal is not expected to be met.
+This goal was not met.

 Company initiatives to fight child labor currently reach about 200,000 out of 1.6 million cocoa-farming households.
 The challenge is to expand programs that fight child labor so they tackle the root causes of the problem.

 These root causes are heavily associated with poverty.
 A higher income was important for Pascal’s children but so too was a nearby school and awareness campaigns against child labor.
 It takes a range of actions to lift farmers out of poverty and save their children from child labor.